EvoVerses/evoverses-dao-landing/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and it is a fork of the Spartacus landing page.

-## EvoDAO Landing Page
+## Evoverses DAO Landing Page

-Fork from yam finance.
+To get this working on local, just clone this repository and run:

-## Available Scripts
+### `npm i`

-In the project directory, you can run:
+Once it is installed, you can run the following scripts:
 ### `yarn start`

 Runs the app in the development mode.\